Skip to main content

 Written by Olivia

-Updated over a week ago
+Updated over 2 weeks ago

 Apple Card

 Next steps if you already have a manual Apple Card account in Copilot: Simply update to iOS 17.4 and the newest version of the Copilot mobile app, and then create a new Apple Card connection (without deleting your manual Apple Card).
-We'll present you with the option to merge your manual and connected Apple Credit Card (not Apple Cash or Savings) in the flow.
+We'll present you with the option to merge your manual and connected Apple Card (not Apple Cash or Savings) in the flow.

 Apple Cash